SiENcE/luis/README.md

 - DropDownBox: when selecting, the an underlying ui element is also executed (Button i.e.)
 - InputText: when adding a character in the middle of a text, the text behind is removed
 - FlexContainer: the initial width or height limits the arrangement of child widgets
+- set Color Value in Themes for focus outline!
+Needed for material theme!

 ## License